ihmeuw-msca/weighted-average/docs/_sources/api_reference/index.rst.txt

 =============

-This reference manual describes the modules, objects, and functions included in the `weave` package.
-For an overview of `weave` and instructions on how to get started, see the :doc:`User Guide <../user_guide/index>`.
+This reference manual describes the modules, objects, and functions included in the WeAve package.
+For an overview of WeAve and instructions on how to get started, see the :doc:`User Guide <../user_guide/index>`.

 .. toctree::